soberwp/models/README.md

 ## Setup

-By default, folder `model-json/` will be created within the active theme directory.
+By default, create folder `model-json/` within the active theme directory.

-You can use a custom path using the filter below within your themes `functions.php` file;
+Alternatively, you can define a custom path using the filter below within your themes `functions.php` file;
 ```php

 add_filter('sober/models/path', function () {